austintgriffith/Pyth.io-Site/content/exploration/linkedlists.md

 <img src="/images/linkedlist.png" />

 With a linked list you store an index to the **next** piece of data in the **current** piece of data like a chain.
-When we think back to our computer science classes, we know that to make *writes* our most efficient operation, we want to add items to the front of the list by keeping track of a **head** index.
+To make *writes* our most efficient operation, we want to add items to the front of the list by keeping track of a **head** index.
 When we want to add a new element we put the existing **head** index in as the new element's **next** index and then set the **head** to the new element.
 This operation costs the same computational amount for a list of any size.
 When we want to look through the data, we start at the **head** index and follow the trail of **next** indexes.

 ------------------------------------------------